Mild altitude sickness or acute mountain sickness:

 1. Descend to Lower Altitude

 - For severe symptoms, the person should immediately be taken down 1,500 to 2,000 feet with as little exertion as possible.
 Keep going down until symptoms go away.
+Get medical help right away as waiting could cause serious problems or even death.

 - Even if symptoms are mild, the person should not go any higher in altitude until symptoms are completely gone.